 Tamar de Waal is assistant professor (universitair docent) at the Amsterdam Law School of the University of Amsterdam.
 She is also director of the Amsterdam Honours College of Law.
+She also writes the In Den Haag-column in De Groene Amsterdammer (triweekly).

 She specializes in (multi-level) citizenship, integration, civic education and interdisciplinairy legal research methods.